 Maintaining a pure heart.

 So, how do we do it?
 How can we keep our hearts pure?
 4 principles to consider.

 Principle # 1: Be saved.

-The starting point of the pursuit of this purity in heart means we must cleanse our hearts from sin in a saving sense.
+The starting point of the pursuit of this purity in the heart means we must cleanse our hearts from sin in a saving sense.
 Another way of saying this is that we must experience forgiveness from the pollution of our sins.
 Acts 15:9 calls for the purification of the heart “by faith” in Jesus.
 According to one commentator, “To have a clean heart is to be clean inwardly by faith in Christ, which was in contrast to the ceremonial, external cleansing being promoted by Israel’s religionists” [Ed Glasscock, Moody Gospel Commentary on Matthew, p.
 108].

 However, since Jesus is primarily addressing believers in this sermon, i.e., those who have placed their faith in Christ, this purity of heart must refer to more than the positional sense of being pure in heart.
-It must refer to the ongoing purity of heart throughout the Christian life—a heart free from all pollutions!
+It must refer to the ongoing purity of heart throughout the Christian life—a heart free from all pollution!

 Principle # 2: Continually ask God to give us a pure heart.

 Here’s a question to consider: When was the last time we pleaded with God to give us a pure heart?
 We plead with God for so many other things.
 But pleading for a pure heart is not a constant cry of our hearts.
 The reason?
-Our hearts are divided between our loyalty to Christ and love for the world.
+Our hearts are divided between our loyalty to Christ and our love for the world.
 Our hearts are polluted, and as a result, our motives are contaminated as well!

-Living in an entertainment saturated culture has caused us to be numb to the things that matter.
+Living in an entertainment-saturated culture has caused us to be numb to the things that matter.
 Our entertainment choices, the places we want to visit, the things we want to buy, and the careers we want to have all reveal our hearts’ condition.